 PRIVACY POLICY AND COOKIES POLICY

-We at the Octavian Droobers Orienteering Club (“we” or “our” or “us”) want to make sure all the personal information we have collected about you, , is safe and secure whether we collect it through our website at octavian-droobers.org.uk (“Site”), form entry forms or from other sources.
+We at the Octavian Droobers Orienteering Club (“we” or “our” or “us”) want to make sure all the personal information we have collected about you, is safe and secure whether we collect it through our website at octavian-droobers.org.uk (“Site”), form entry forms or from other sources.
 This Policy set outs our commitments to you, in compliance with and beyond the General Data Protection Regulation (commonly known as the GDPR) and explains how we collect, store and use your personal information.

-We have no] appointed a Data Protection Officer to oversee our compliance with data protection laws [as we not required to do so, but our Chairman has overall responsibility for data protection compliance in our organisation.
+We have not appointed a Data Protection Officer to oversee our compliance with data protection lawsas we are not required to do so, but our Chairman has overall responsibility for data protection compliance in our organisation.
 If you have any questions about this Policy or what we do with your personal information, their contact details are set out in the "Contact" section below.

 Privacy NOTICES

-Collecting specific, relevant personal information is a necessary part of us being able to provide you with any services you may request from us or in providing services to our customers and members or just managing our relationship with you.
+Collecting specific, relevant personal information is a necessary part of us being able to provide you with any services you may request from us or in providing services to our members and competitors at our events, or just managing our relationship with you.

 When we hold or use your personal information as a data controller (see below for a description of what this is) we will provide you with a privacy notice which sets out in detail what information we hold about you (such as your contact details, address, etc.), how your personal information may be used and the reasons for these uses, together with details of your rights.